 - 3) A strategic planning process should be fluid and flexible enough to foster creative and strategic thinking.
 Accordingly, rather than prescribing rigid steps and timelines, this strategic planning policy sets out a general framework to guide the strategic planning efforts of the Board and Management. - 4) The CEO will be responsible for determining the precise nature of the planning process over time and the format of the resulting strategic plan.
-The Board expects however that the following general guidelines will be met where appropriate: - a) The planning process will incorporate the following: - i) Environment: The planning process should allow for consideration of issues and trends occurring in the environment that may have an impact on the mission and vision of the System. - ii) Board involvement: The Board believes that while Management should be the primary driver of the strategic planning process, the Board should have opportunities to provide ideas and counsel throughout the process.
-Forums for such involvement may include regular or special board or committee meetings, retreats, or, subject to open meeting laws, surveys and one-on-one discussions. - iii) Stakeholder input: The planning process should where appropriate allow for input from the City, staff, vendors, or other stakeholders.
-The CEO should determine the specific sources, scope, means, and frequency of such input. - iv) Flexible timing: The Board recognizes that strategic planning is an ongoing process in that the Board and Management should continually be considering the strategic direction of the System.
+The Board expects however that the following general guidelines will be met where appropriate: - a) The planning process will incorporate the following: - i) Environment: The planning process should allow for consideration of issues and trends occurring in the environment that may have an impact on the mission and vision of the Plan. - ii) Board involvement: The Board believes that while Management should be the primary driver of the strategic planning process, the Board should have opportunities to provide ideas and counsel throughout the process.
+Forums for such involvement may include regular or special board or committee meetings, retreats, or, subject to open meeting laws, surveys and one-on- one discussions. - iii) Stakeholder input: The planning process should, where appropriate, allow for input from the City, staff, vendors, or other stakeholders.
+The CEO should determine the specific sources, scope, means, and frequency of such input. - iv) Flexible timing: The Board recognizes that strategic planning is an ongoing process in that the Board and Management should continually be considering the strategic direction of the Plan.
 The Board, however, does not expect the strategic plan to be updated with a pre-determined frequency.
 Instead, the CEO is expected to update the strategic plan as required and to advise the Board accordingly.
-The Board does, however, expect to be regularly informed of the status and implementation of the initiatives contained in the strategic plan. - b) The resulting strategic plan documentation will generally include the following elements: - i) Mission: The strategic plan should contain a clear mission statement that describes the business of the System and that is consistent with the System's governing legislation.
-The Board recognizes that the mission will likely be similar to those of many other public retirement systems, given the similarities across systems. - ii) Objectives: The strategic plan should describe any broad goals or objectives the Board has agreed to pursue (e.g., broad investment objectives or service quality goals).
+The Board does, however, expect to be regularly informed of the status and implementation of the initiatives contained in the strategic plan.

-&lt;sup>1 A mission statement typically describes an organization's products and services, customers, geographic markets, and ownership structure.
+1 A mission statement typically describes an organization's products and services, customers, geographic markets, and ownership structure)